Rohan1030/Java_impact_training/README.md

 ## 📚 About

-The training was facilitated by **Six Phrase**, a professional training company hired by our college to enhance our understanding of core Java concepts.
+The training was facilitated by **Six Phrase**, a professional training company which help to enhance our understanding of core Java concepts.
 The code here serves as a personal learning log of everything covered in these sessions.

 ## 🧠 Topics Covered